BP-Media/bp-album/readme.txt

 We only use wordpress.org to distribute the current STABLE version of the plugin.
 We do not support, answer questions, or accept bug reports through wordpress.org.

 =Latest Version=
-For the latest beta version, which is often 6 MONTHS+ ahead of the version posted on wordpress.org, please visit our [Google Code](http://code.google.com/p/buddypress-media/) project page.
+For the latest beta version, which is often 6 MONTHS ahead of the version posted on wordpress.org, please visit our [Google Code](http://code.google.com/p/buddypress-media/) project page.

+=Development Schedule=
+For a real-time view of our development schedule, please see our [Pivotal Tracker](http://bit.ly/f5zPJ9).

 =User Support=
 We handle all user support through our buddypress.org [Support Forum](http://buddypress.org/community/groups/bp-album/forum/).
 Support requests posted on wordpress.org will not be answered.